- Phone: 314-935-6846

 Short Bio: As executive director of the Institute for School Partnership, Victoria May works closely with faculty to improve teaching and learning in K-12 schools.
 A strong believer in the power of partnerships among universities, education organizations and schools, she has developed numerous opportunities for teacher professional development and programs to help all students learn through investigation and exploration.

-Victoria May is the executive director of the Institute for School Partnership (ISP) and assistant dean of Arts and Sciences at Washington University in St. Louis.
+Victoria May is the executive director of the Institute for School Partnership (ISP) at Washington University in St. Louis.
 The Institute is Washington University’s signature program to strategically improve teaching and learning within the K-12 education community.
 Through the ISP, local schools are connected with a world class research university, teachers are inspired with new knowledge and teachers and students are empowered with exemplar resources.

 Vicki has worked for over twenty years linking WashU faculty members and programs with local schools and the community.
 Current areas of focus include school and teacher leadership, development of engaging STEM instructional materials and programs, and strategic university-school partnerships for increased student achievement.
 She has served as principal investigator or co-Investigator on grants supported by the National Science Foundation, National Institute of Health, Howard Hughes Medical Institute, The Monsanto Fund, The Boeing Company, and MasterCard Worldwide.